 Tees Valley Combined Authority will ensure that its policy upholds the rights and protects the interests of all those with whom the organisation has contact with, by protecting data and information in accordance with legislative and regulatory requirements and provisions.
 This will be achieved by ensuring that data processing and information exchange systems comply with the six principles of data protection.

-The Combined Authority recognises that information relating to the activities of the organisation and its working practices should be made as widely available as possible in the interests of freedom of information (see FOI section of the website).
+The Combined Authority recognises that information relating to the activities of the organisation and its working practices should be made as widely available as possible in the interests of freedom of information.
 However whilst operating this policy, we must also recognise that some information may be sensitive or confidential and its release may prejudice the activities of the Combined Authority and the privacy of its employees.
 There are exceptions to Data Protection and exceptions to the rule when an individual exercises one of their “Rights”.

 The Combined Authority will ensure that all staff are trained to a high standard to enable them to carry out all their duties in line with legislation and this policy.